Working with Virtual Machines and Applications

 Exposing an Application with a Service/Route

-By default, virtual machines are connected to the SDN, which is a convenient and easy way to give them access to the rest of the network, but can be challenging for the virtual machines, and other pods in the OpenShift cluster, to find and connect to the virtualized applications.
+By default, virtual machines are connected to the SDN, which is a convenient and easy way to give them access to the rest of the network.
+However, it can be challenging for the virtual machines, and other pods in the OpenShift cluster, to find and connect to the virtualized applications.
 To solve this, we will use a Service to balance connections across the two Windows-based web servers, and create a DNS entry for each service discovery, then create a Route to allow external clients to access the application hosted within the virtual machines.

 If you have not completed the module Migrating Existing Virtual Machines, it is recommended that you do that module first.
 If you have not completed it, or the migration process is still pending, you can use pre-existing virtual machines that have been prepared for you, which are available in the vmimported project.
 If you are using these pre-imported virtual machines, please replace all instances of the vmexamples namespace with vmimported in the examples below.